 Aside from their amazing drinkware line that highlights minimal, sustainable, functional and enduring design principles, MiiR aced the art of giving back.
 And thanks to the trackable codes on their products, customers can see just how their purchase gave back.

 2. Support the frontline as S’well did for the healthcare heroes.

 S’well, who is known for their sustainable drinkware, food storage and accessories is on of the many companies giving back to the community during covid-19.
 Thanks to their For The Frontlines two month campaign they helped keep essential workers motivated and hydrated.
 Overall, they donated 1 million dollars worth of product through a Buy One, Donate One program.

 3. Offer incentives for giving back like The North Face.

 Known for their amazing outdoor apparel, footwear, gear, and accessories, The North Face is no stranger to corporate giving back to the community.
 To help keep used clothes from ending up in landfills, they created a Clothes The Loop project that helps recycle used clothing and footwear.
 In addition to that, they offer customers $10 toward their next $100 purchase for their gently used The North Face donations at retail stores and outlets.

 If you’re looking to start give back program that also offers rewards for employees to motivate them to give back too, this is a great model to follow.
-Whether through customer incentives or employee rewards programs, it’s a great way to encourage support and increase excitement.
+Whether through customer incentives or some incentive schemes for employees, it’s a great way to encourage support and increase excitement.

 4. Plant lots and lots of trees like Baron Fig!